 Your resume has one job: to get you an interview.

 Whether you’re looking for your first campaign job or want to level up your political career, this tool will give you the best practices, examples, and a framework to update your resume.
 Our goal is to help you stand out in a crowded field and convince political hiring managers they need to talk to you.
-Arena’s Writing Your Political Resume guide will focus on five key elements:

-Includes four on-demand video modules below:
+It also includes four on-demand video modules below:

 - Module 1: Resume Goals (9:26)